ShurimasKitten/HomoclinicContinuation_COCO/README.md

 which both vary smoothly with the parameters $\mu$.

 ## Codimension-two homoclinic bifurcations
 A homoclinic connection can become degenerate at isolated codimension-two points along a homoclinic bifurcation curve.
 These degeneracies act as organisation centers for the surrounding parameter space.
 We monitor the type of equilibrium involved in the homoclinic connection and detect several codimension-two homoclinic bifurcations.
-The classification of equilibria is given in the following table.
+The equilibrium type may be printed and has the following labels.

 <div align="center">